YichenLuo-0/MMET/README.md

 ## Citation

-If you find this repository helpful, please consider citing:
+If you find this paper or repository helpful, please consider citing:

 ```bibtex
 @inproceedings{luo2025mmet,